Watch my FREE AB5 WEBINAR on-demand to learn about “AB5 and the ABC Test for independent contractors.”

 The passage of AB5 will require companies to pay for unemployment and disability insurance for many more people who used to be properly classified as independent contractors.
 This is the perfect time to make a list of your independent contractors (even if they’re legitimately incorporated because the new laws have strict requirements even when the contractor is incorporated) and determine whether 1.
 They fall under an occupation that is exempt from the ABC test; 2.
 Whether you meet all the requirements to use the Borello test; and 3.
 Whether they may remain independent contractors under whichever test applies.

-If you aren’t sure where to start or need help with the analysis, register for my Free Webinar or schedule a call with me.
+If you aren’t sure where to start or need help with the analysis, register for my Free Webinar or contact me at (949) 529-0007.

 This post was updated on 1/3/20.